 Does conversation intelligence require a recording bot?
 Not necessarily.
 Enterprise tools like Gong typically join meetings as a visible bot.
 Convo takes a different approach: it captures audio directly from your device's system audio, so no bot joins the call.
 This is important for sales teams where a recording notification can create friction with prospects.

 How much does conversation intelligence cost?
-Enterprise platforms like Gong cost $100+/user/month with annual contracts.
+Enterprise platforms like Gong reportedly exceed $1,200 per user per year plus a platform fee, with annual contracts.
 Mid-market tools range from $30-60/user/month.
-Convo's Pro plan is $20/month with full conversation intelligence capabilities.
+Convo's Starter plan is $22.49/user/month, with Professional at $52.49 for the full real-time coaching layer, both published.
 The ROI typically comes from time savings (15-20 minutes per meeting in follow-up work) and improved sales outcomes through better coaching.

 Learn more about this topic with AI